 - 1/2 teaspoon pure almond extract

-- Place rack in the center reheat oven to 375 degrees.
-Lightly coat an 8x8 inch square pan with cooking spray.
+- With a rack in the center of the oven preheat it to 375 degrees F. Lightly coat an 8×8 inch square pan with cooking spray.

 - Bake for 35 minutes or until the bars are thickened and golden and a toothpick inserted in the center comes out clean.
 Cool, cut into bars, and serve.